AmlGhazy/Misuo-Project/README.md

 ## 📊 Overview
 This project analyzes furniture sales data using an Excel dashboard to extract meaningful insights about sales performance, customer behavior, and product trends across different sales platforms.

-The dashboard helps transform raw data into clear metrics that support better business decisions.

 ---

 ## 🎯 Objective